YuQuanang/Anime-Score-Prediction-SC1015-mini-project-/README.md

 - Polynomial and Ridge Regression
 - API Usage
 - Learn to open JSON array to form useful information
+- Using of GraphViz to display tree table
+- Conversion of .dot file to .png file
 - Collaborating using GitHub

 ## References